blog

 FHA Loan Requirements

-• Minimum credit score of 500
+• You need a minimum credit score of 500.

-• Down payment can be as low as 3% based on your credit score
+• Down payment can be as low as 3% based on your credit score.

-• The home must pass a professional home inspection
+• The home must pass a professional home inspection.

 Conventional Loan Requirements